Guatemala

 U.S. Litigation: U.T. v.
 Bondi

 In June 2025, the governments of Guatemala and the United States exchanged a series of diplomatic notes that culminated in a new bilateral agreement, signed by President Bernardo Arevalo of Guatemala on June 27, 2025.
-The agreement, which was published in the Federal Register on July 15, 2025, stipulates that Central American nationals may be transferred from the United States to Guatemala, where authorities would have the discretion to consider their requests for refugee status or temporary protection.
+The agreement, which was published in the U.S. Federal Register on July 15, 2025, stipulates that Central American nationals may be transferred from the United States to Guatemala, where authorities would have the discretion to consider their requests for refugee status or temporary protection.
 The diplomatic notes emphasize that the agreement does not commit to disbursement or allocation of funds by either government.

 President Arévalo stated that this is not a “safe third country agreement,” but rather an “exchange of notes” designed to facilitate the “dignified and safe return” of Guatemalans and Central Americans through Guatemala.